Normal force

-In mechanics, the normal force $F_N$ is the component of a contact force that is perpendicular to the surface that an object contacts, as in Figure 1.
-In this instance normal is used in the geometric sense and means perpendicular, as opposed to the common language use of normal meaning "ordinary" or "expected".
+In mechanics, the normal force $F_N$ is the component of a contact force that is perpendicular to the surface that an object contacts.
+In this instance normal is used in the geometric sense and means perpendicular, as opposed to the meaning "ordinary" or "expected".
 A person standing still on a platform is acted upon by gravity, which would pull them down towards the Earth's core unless there were a countervailing force from the resistance of the platform's molecules, a force which is named the "normal force".